cgiff9/automata/dfa/README.txt

 "tm.sh" called "genbits.sh" which creates strings
 with a potentially limited number of ones and a potentially massive number of zeroes.
-I'll let you figure out which states files such script may be useful for. ;)
+I'll let you figure out which machine files such script may be useful for. ;)

 You are always free to write your own